David Fincher's unrealized projects: Videosyncrazy

 In June 2015, HBO shut down production on Videosyncrazy, a half-hour comedy series after it had filmed 4-5 episodes, with Fincher directing multiple episodes.
 It starred Charlie Rowe, Sam Page, Jason Flemyng, Kerry Condon, Elizabeth Lail, Corbin Bernsen and Paz Vega and was set in 1983, following a college dropout who moves to Hollywood with dreams of making a sci-fi epic, but ends up working on music videos.
 The first season was to begin with the making of the video for Berlin's song "The Metro" and would have concluded with the filming of Michael Jackson's Thriller.
 The series was written by Rich Wilkes and Bob Stephenson.
 Wilkes described it as "a half-hour show in the vein of something like Entourage or Veep."

 Utopia

 Fincher became interested in making an American remake of the British television series Utopia in July 2013.
 By February 2014, he teamed with author Gillian Flynn and began developing the series at HBO, which gave it a series order.
 Fincher was set to direct all the episodes of the show's first season, with Flynn writing.
 The series would have starred Rooney Mara, Colm Feore, Eric McCormack, Dallas Roberts, Jason Ritter, Brandon Scott, and Agyness Deyn.
 HBO cancelled the project in August 2015, due to budget issues.
 Fincher stated in an October 2017 interview that it was specifically a disagreement over $9 million.
-The series was picked up by Amazon Studios in 2018, with Flynn remaining onboard as creator, executive producer and showrunner.
+The series was picked up by Amazon Studios in 2018, with Flynn remaining on board as creator, executive producer and showrunner.
 Along with Videosyncrazy and Utopia, the third series in the HBO deal, Shakedown a 50s-set noir series, was also halted.